MOSCOW BLOG: Biden and Putin meet in Geneva to low expectations but soaring Russian stock market

 The big day is here and the wires are awash with big takes on Russia.
-From my perch it's fun to watch as there is little to report on so everyone is working their relative narratives and busy “reading” Putin, telling you what he really thinks, and what he can and can’t do, and basically hamming the whole thing up.
+From my perch it's fun to watch, as there is little to report on, so everyone is working their relative narratives and busy “reading” Putin, telling you what he really thinks, and what he can and can’t do, and basically hamming the whole thing up.
 But it is a great story with lots of colour and drama.

 But how to make sense of it all?
 The danger here is to get swept away by all the assumptions that most commentators (most of them not Russia experts) are piling onto Putin.
 My working rule with Russia, which is not famous for its free press or the open and honest discussion the Kremlin has with anyone, is to always look at what it does and not what it says.